leodium/leodium-ReLive-NoMansSky-Expeditions-Offline/README.md

 - Restart "No Man's Sky" in offline mode

 <b>Details</b>
-- Modification of the access period
+- Modification of the access period so that you can access it whenever you want, with no time limit.
 - Progression through the stages preserved so that rewards can only be obtained when the objectives have been reached in order to earn them ...
 - Changed the number of Tech slots in the exosuit to correct the fact that, at the start, the technologies were in the normal inventory (so remember to move/replace them at the start of the Expedition if necessary).